Q 1: What is a food allergen challenge?

 Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

-Protocols have been developed by ASCIA to standardise the way food allergen challenges are conducted by specialist Immunology and Allergy physicians in Australia and New Zealand.
+Protocols have been developed by ASCIA to standardise the way food allergen challenges are conducted by clinical immunology/allergy specialists in Australia and New Zealand.
 ASCIA takes no responsibility for any adverse outcomes that may occur using these protocols.

 This document and the ASCIA food allergen challenge protocols are peer reviewed, based on expert opinion and published literature, and not funded by, nor influenced by any commercial organisations.